marbl/metAMOS/docs/content/frozenbinary.rst

 * Perl 5.8.8 (or newer)
 * 64-bit *nix OS or Mac OSX 10.7+ (you may need to install MacPorts for full functionality)

+Disclaimer: This is provided as-is and has limited support, functionality and features (compared to latest release).

 First, select your flavor (DBs below are required but provided separately):

 Linux 64-bit: